Language: Language families of the world

 The world's languages can be grouped into language families consisting of languages that can be shown to have common ancestry.
 Linguists recognize many hundreds of language families, although some of them can possibly be grouped into larger units as more evidence becomes available and in-depth studies are carried out.
 At present, there are also dozens of language isolates: languages that cannot be shown to be related to any other languages in the world.
 Among them are Basque, spoken in Europe, Zuni of New Mexico, Purépecha of Mexico, Ainu of Japan, Burushaski of Pakistan, and many others.

 The language family of the world that has the most speakers is the Indo-European languages, spoken by 46% of the world's population.
 This family includes major world languages like English, Spanish, French, German, Russian, and Hindustani (Hindi/Urdu).
-The Indo-European family achieved prevalence first during the Eurasian Migration Period (c.
-400–800 AD), and subsequently through the European colonial expansion, which brought the Indo-European languages to a politically and often numerically dominant position in the Americas and much of Africa.
+The Indo-European family spread first through hypothesized Indo-European migrations that would have taken place some time in the period c.
+8000–1500 BCE, and subsequently through much later European colonial expansion, which brought the Indo-European languages to a politically and often numerically dominant position in the Americas and much of Africa.
 The Sino-Tibetan languages are spoken by 20% of the world's population and include many of the languages of East Asia, including Hakka, Mandarin Chinese, Cantonese, and hundreds of smaller languages.

 Africa is home to a large number of language families, the largest of which is the Niger-Congo language family, which includes such languages as Swahili, Shona, and Yoruba.
 Speakers of the Niger-Congo languages account for 6.9% of the world's population.
 A similar number of people speak the Afroasiatic languages, which include the populous Semitic languages such as Arabic, Hebrew language, and the languages of the Sahara region, such as the Berber languages and Hausa.